 What is Hare Matar Ki Ghugni

 U.P style Matar Ki Ghugni is a protein rich snack that is eaten for breakfast or for evening snack with tea.
+And also, served as a side dish with main meals.
 Chilly winters and a bowl of hot freshly made Ghugni/Ghugri is ultimate comfort food and a winter warmer!

 Fresh green peas sautéed in Indian spices with or without tomatoes.
 Many like to add potatoes to it too.
 It is very popular Northern India especially in Uttar Pradesh, where fresh green are available in abundance.